okgrow/guides/processes/development/new-app-setup/README.md

     1. Select the Production Heroku app for this project from the list, and name the server “Production”.
     1. On the Semaphore  project screen, under servers, click the server name (e.g., "Production").
     1. On the servers screen, click the "Edit Server" button.
-    1. Under "Deploy commands" click the "Change deploy commands" link and paste the contents from [staging app deploy config](semaphore-staging-deploy-config).
-NOTE: These commands will need some customization for your app.
+    1. Under "Deploy commands" click the "Change deploy commands" link and paste the contents from [production app deploy config](semaphore-production-deploy-config).
 1. Add Slack notifications (no email)
     1. Go to the project's slack channel and add an integration
     1. Add Semaphore as an integration and make note of the webhook URL, then save the integration